villasite/sba/_posts/2019-08-25-adult-faith-group.md

 tags: [event, aff]

 ---
-Immediately following the mass, you're invited to the Sister Thea Bowman Room to discuss the inquired topics on Catholicism.
+Immediately following the mass, you're invited to the Sister Thea Bowman room to discuss the inquired topics on Catholicism.